fbpx

 What to do in Edinburgh

-I’m writing this while traveling on Boundless Journeys’ Highlands & Islands Hiking adventure.
+I’m writing this while traveling on Boundless Journeys’ Scotland hiking tour in the Highlands.
 As the destination manager for this trip, I am thrilled to experience it first hand and meet our guides and guests in person.
 We are five days in and having a fantastic time—I’m enjoying the food, hiking, and company in equal measure.
 The scenery is unbelievably wild, and our guide, Cory Jones, has impressed us all with his encyclopedic knowledge of the area.

 Copyright Anthony O'Neil